vocalpy/vak/README.md

 ### Training models to segment and label vocalizations
 Currently the easiest way to work with `vak` is through the command line.
 You run it with `config.ini` files, using one of a handful of commands.
-Here's the help text that prints when you run `$ vak-cli --help`:
+Here's the help text that prints when you run `$ vak -h` (`-h` for `help`):
 ```
+$ vak -h
-usage: vak [-h] [-d DATASET] [-g GLOB] [-t TXT] command configfile
+usage: vak [-h] command configfile

 vak command-line interface

 positional arguments:
   command     Command to run, valid options are:
-                        ['prep', 'train', 'predict', 'finetune', 'learncurve', 'summary']
+              ['prep', 'train', 'predict', 'finetune', 'learncurve']
               $ vak train ./configs/config_2018-12-17.ini
   configfile  name of config.ini file to use
               $ vak train ./configs/config_2018-12-17.ini

 optional arguments:
   -h, --help  show this help message and exit
-  -d DATASET, --dataset DATASET
-                        Create a dataset from a list of files in a .txt file, by passing in the name of the .txt file.
-                        $ vak --dataset ./audio_files_list.txt
-  -g GLOB, --glob GLOB  string to use with glob function to search for config files fitting some pattern.
-                        $ vak --glob ./config_finches*.ini
-  -t TXT, --txt TXT     name of .txt file containing list of config files to run
-                        $ vak --text ./list_of_config_filenames.txt
 ```

 As an example, you can run `vak` with a single `config.ini` file